Maryem-Risy/Maryem-Risy/README.md

 ## 🎯 About Me

-> Passionate Computer Science Engineer specializing in full-stack development with a focus on healthcare technology and AI-driven solutions.
+> Passionate Computer Science Engineer specializing in full-stack development with a focus on new technologies and AI-driven solutions.
 Currently working on innovative projects that bridge technology and healthcare to improve patient outcomes.

 - 🔭 **Current Focus**: Digital healthcare solutions using AI/ML
 - 🌱 **Learning**: Spring Boot, Angular, .NET Core
 - 💼 **Experience**: Web/Mobile development, Database management, AI integration
 - 🎓 **Education**: Engineering degree from ENSA Tétouan
-- 📍 **Location**: Casablanca, Morocco

 ---